ashupp/SFX-100-Timerfix/README.md

 ### Download and install this extension for best performance using SimFeedback with SFX-100

+**Update 25.04.2021:**
+New Version 1.0.14.0
+Added possibility to force fix on startup even if the average timer is below 12ms.
+Altough it could increase timer performance even more, the results may vary.
+The goal is to be as close as possible to an average of 10ms.

 **Update 23.04.2021 #2:**
+New Version 1.0.8.0
 Added GUI for the extension so you no longer have to examine log files to check if it works

 **Update 23.04.2021 #1:**